Defining Makerspaces: Part 1. Recently, I had the unfortunate experience of dealing with criticism.

 When I was 11 I loved designing web pages and playing Sim City.
-Adults in my life didn’t recognize these skills as valuable, so neither did I. Actually, I began to feel guilty for using my computer so much.
 Makerspaces, Year 1 Copy.
 I started by looking for ways to tie into the month.

 Examples: 1.
 Design a haunted house (Oct.)
 2. Design your own code (Dec. in honor of Hour of Code.)
 3. Write a love poem about your favorite book (Feb.)
-4. Make a 10-second video about the library (April) Submissions were displayed in the library, and winners received prizes (iTunes gift cards, extra book passes, free books, etc.) Creating Makerspaces in Schools.
+4. Make a 10-second video about the library (April) Submissions were displayed in the library, and winners received prizes (iTunes gift cards, extra book passes, free books, etc.) Look for ways to promote making!
+Creating Makerspaces in Schools.
 Two weekends ago, I attended EdCamp NYC at The School at Columbia, an independent school on Manhattan's Upper West Side.

 Like Minecraft, for instance.
 One hundred million people already play the Swedish-born game, and even those who haven't played can soon appreciate its build-it-with-blocks vernacular.
 UN-Habitat, the UN's agency for sustainable urban development, has a program to improve public space in developing world cities.
 It helps build new parks, squares, sports fields, and sidewalks, and promotes the value of public space to local people.
 Recently, it's used Minecraft to engage young people.
 "It's really important to involve the local community as much as possible.